Pupil Outcomes

 • +2.4 average progress in Maths

-Click on the link below to see a breakdown of our 2023 results and comparisons with previous years.
+Click on the links below to see a breakdown of our 2024 results and comparisons with previous years.
 The data for 2020 and 2021 is teacher assessment data with assessments carried out in line with the usual end of Key Stage SATs expectations using past SAT papers and current assessment statements (These were COVID affected years with no national assessments taking place).

 For comparisons nationally with other schools the link below takes you to the Department for Education website.